Josh Hawley's wife files criminal complaint after Virginia protest outside couple's home

 HAWLEY BREAKS HIS MONTHLY FUNDRAISING RECORD AFTER OBJECTING TO ELECTORAL COLLEGE CERTIFICATION

-"Tonight while I was in Missouri, Antifa scumbags came to our place in DC and threatened my wife and newborn daughter, who can’t travel," Hawley tweeted the night of the protest.
+"Tonight while I was in Missouri, Antifa scumbags came to our place in DC and threatened my wife and newborn daughter, who can’t travel," Hawley tweeted.
 "They screamed threats, vandalized, and tried to pound open our door.
 Let me be clear: My family & I will not be intimidated by leftwing violence."

 A local magistrate found "probable cause" to charge the protest organizer, identified as Patrick Young.

-But officers from ShutdownDC downplayed reports of Erin Hawley's complaint.
+But ShutdownDC downplayed reports of Erin Hawley's complaint.

 "We are not aware of any summons issued related to our candle light vigil at Senator Hawley’s house," ShutdownDC said in a statement about the summons for Young, according to the Star.
 "Police on the scene did not believe a crime was committed.
 That was confirmed by the Vienna Police department in media reports days later.
 If a summons has been issued, it is outrageous that a rich and powerful person — a United States Senator — can go to their magistrate to get a summons to harass a normal person."